Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/usage/artifact-fields.rst

 Rank
 ````
-this field is automatically updated by the AgileDashboard
+this field is automatically updated by :ref:`backlog`.
-plugin.
 It displays the artifact rank in the context of the milestone.

 Structural Elements
 ~~~~~~~~~~~~~~~~~~~